DanielDallaire/Moon-Machine-Project/README.md

 # Moon-Machine-Project
+Last edited: Spring 2015
 A game I programmed in python utilizing a non-built in library called pygame.
-Last edited: 2015
+Note that this does not reflect my current abilities or programming style